statneutrino/uscensus-fastapi/README.md

 }'
 ```

+### Coverage reporting

+Coverage is now assessed using [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/readme.html) automatically on pushing commits.
+The report can be seen in the
+[Github Actions page](https://github.com/statneutrino/uscensus-fastapi/actions) on the most recent build workflow under the pytest heading.

 ### Use of remote storage

 Models and data are stored in an AWS S3 bucket and pulled by DVC on Heroku when the API starts.